ietf-rats-wg/draft-eat-mt/draft-lundblade-rats-eat-media-type.md

 cumbersome operation.

-Exposing the profile in a media type parameter provides a finer-grained and consistent type system to the extensible class of EAT profiles.
-The expectation being that a certain EAT profile automatically obtains a media type derived from the base `application/eat+cbor` and/or `application/eat+json` by populating the `profile` parameter with the right OID or URL.
+Exposing the profile in a media type parameter provides a finer-grained and scalable type system that matches the inherent extensibility of EAT.
+The expectation being that a certain EAT profile automatically obtains a media type derived from the base `application/eat+cbor` and/or `application/eat+json` by populating the `profile` parameter with the corresponding OID or URL.

 # Examples